oracle/rwloadsim/docs/ORACLENET.md

 ### Stand alone executables

-The two utilities ociping, and connping, are distributed as completely stand alone executables, in the file generated-linux-x86_64-bin-3.0.2.tgz.
+The two utilities ociping, and connping, are distributed as completely stand alone executables in the file generated-linux-x86_64-bin-3.0.2.tgz.
-It only contains the two files, and they can be used without a complete installation of rwloadsim, as long as there is an Oracle client environment, which can be an ordinary installation or an Instant Client installation.
+It only contains the two files, and they can be used without a complete installation of rwloadsim, as long as there is an Oracle client environment that can be an ordinary installation or an Instant Client installation.
 The version must be 19 or later.